port-labs/port-docs/docs/integrations/github/auto-importing-properties.md

 ### Using auto importable properties

-In order to use auto importable properties all you have to do is add the json below to your [blueprint schema](../../platform-overview/port-components/blueprint.md#blueprints-properties), if you still don't have a blueprint with GitHub integration please refer to the [Quickstart](./quickstart) to create one.
+In order to use auto importable properties all you have to do is add the JSON below to your [blueprint schema](../../platform-overview/port-components/blueprint.md#blueprints-properties), if you still don't have a blueprint with GitHub integration please refer to the [Quickstart](./quickstart) to create one.

 :::tip:
 You can choose to include just a subset of the auto importable properties shown above, or all of them